WATCH: Seminole Army father surprises his 5 children at Disney - Go Tech Daily

-SEMINOLE, Florida (WHTM) – Samantha Byron and her husband Staff Sergeant Bryon Yates live in Seminole with their five children, aged 1 to 11 years.
+SEMINOLE, Florida (WFLA) – Samantha Yates and her husband Staff Sergeant Byron Yates live in Seminole with their five children, aged 1 to 11 years.

-Sgt.
-Yates has been in the Army of the Aviation Medivac Unit based in Clearwater for 13 years.
+SSG Yates has been in the Aviation Medivac Unit based in Clearwater in the Army for 13 years.

 Most recently, he was in Syria for more than a year abroad.